AbdoJoker99/Cinema/README.md

 ## Overview
 This is a Flutter-based Cinema application that allows users to browse, search for, and manage their movie-watching tasks.
 The app integrates a movie database API to provide detailed information about various films, helping users discover and keep track of what they want to watch.  iOS devices.

-## Features
-- **Movie Search**: Search for movies using a movie database API.
-- **Movie Details**: View detailed information about movies, including title, synopsis, rating, release date, and more.
-- **Now Playing Movies**: Browse a list of currently playing movies in theaters.

 ## API
 - **Movie Search**: Retrieve movies based on user queries using a movie database API.